OnikenX/github-twitter-commits/README.md

 ## githook

-A man-in-the-middle program for git, that sends every command to git and if `git push` is called and sends a tweet with `tweet`.
+A man-in-the-middle program for git, that sends every command to git and if `git push` is called it sends a tweet with `tweet`.